pedroangelini/homedata/README.md

 It should be fine to run this script periodically, every few hours or even faster.
 Since it only copies the sqlite file from HA without opening the live remote file, impact into the running HA instance should be minimal.
 The script also copies the Write-Ahead-Log (wal) file, so it should bring a very up-to-date version of the db.
 I plan on running it 3 or 4 times a day.

+## Logging

+Log file can be configured in the config.toml (LOG_FILE) and if you pass -v / --verbose option, the same messages will also be output to stdout.